 The physics detective is a fundamental physics website.
 It features blog-style essays which refer to historical papers and hard scientific evidence.
 The aim is to play the detective and come up with coherent descriptions of some of the things that tend to be overlooked.
 Such as how gravity works, how a magnet works, and how the nuclear force works.
 Plus other things like how pair production works and what the electron is.
 There’s some excellent material out there offering some vital clues.
 See for example Schrödinger’s 1926 paper quantization as a problem of proper values, part II.
-That’s where he said this: “let us think of a wave group… which in some way gets into a small closed ‘path’, whose dimensions are of the order of the wave length”.
+On page 18 he said this: “let us think of a wave group… which in some way gets into a small closed ‘path’, whose dimensions are of the order of the wave length”.

 I think this sort of thing is the low-hanging fruit that can cure the current malaise in physics.
 Yes, I’m just an IT guy.
 But I’ve always loved physics, with a passion, and I’ve become increasingly concerned about the lack of scientific progress.
 The public seem to be losing interest in physics, and in science.
 So do politicians, and I don’t like it.
 So I decided I’d try to do something about it.